jfaraudo/Schrodinger_Numerical/README.md

 An interactive python implementation of this same method is here https://liu-group.github.io/1D-PDE-BV/

-the method is explained in the pdf file.
+The method is explained in the pdf file.